airbr/golang-hugo-blog/content/posts/web-page-test.md

 ## The Test Subject: A Non Profit

 I am an official tech volunteer for a not-for-profit in New Zealand.
-The target demographic for the website includes every resident and citizen of New Zealand across the world as well as international supporters (mainly for those who can vote in New Zealand elections).
+The target demographic for the website includes every resident and citizen of New Zealand across the world as well as international supporters.

-> The thought crossed my mind to test the front page of the organization just to see how it goes.
+The thought crossed my mind to test the front page of the organization just to see how it goes.
 And so I began...

 First, I kicked off a local Lighthouse test to get a sense of anything immediate: